 Introduction Water hardness was originally described as the soap-destroying power of a water, caused by the presence of calcium and magnesium salts and measured by titration against a standard soap solution.
-The current definition of total hardness, is the sum of the calcium and magnesium concentrations, expressed as mg/L of calcium carbonate.
-Other metals such as strontium, iron, aluminium, zinc and magnesium-hardness usually predominate.
+The current definition of total hardness, is the sum of the calcium and magnesium concentrations, expressed as mg/R of calcium carbonate.
+Other metals such as strontium, iron, aluminium, zinc and magnese may occasionally contribute to the hardness of water, but calcium- and magnesium-hardness usually predominate.
 Temporary hardness is due to the presence of carbonates and bicarbonates of calcium and magnesium which can be removed by boiling, whereas permanent hardness is attributable to other ions, such as sulphate and chloride, which cannot be removed by boiling.